seancraven/CDS_book/Chapter_3/atmospheric_primer.md

 ```{note}
 Given, that the Earth's balckbody emission spectra is peaked in the infra-red, it doesn't glow in our visable spectrum, are electronic transistions with energies around $10ev$, driven by outgoing radiation, emitted by the earth?
 ```
-The answer, to the question above is mainly no. The most prominent forms of transition driven in the atmosphere are rotational and vibrational mode excitations.
+The answer, to the question above is mainly no. Rotational and vibrational mode excitations are the most prominent forms of transition driven in the atmosphere.
 ### Vibrational Transition
 - [ ] qm primer of this
 - [ ] Charles
 ### Line Shapes

-Spectral lines have finite width due to the uncertainty principle, due to the excitations having a finite lifetime.
+Spectral lines have finite width due to the uncertainty principle and the excitations having a finite lifetime.
 Excited states have a defined lifetime $ 2\tau$, corresponding to the characteristic decay time for the excited state.
 This lifetime is given by the inverse of the Einstein-A coefficient(the rate of spontaneous emission), which is [derived](http://home.uchicago.edu/~tokmakoff/TDQMS/Notes/4.3.%20Spont%20Emission%205-19-05.pdf) from ensuring equilibrium during stimulated emission.

 Now, if the lifetime of the state is decaying exponentially, the decay of state b, the excited state, is $c_b(t) = \exp(-t/ 2 OD)$. $t$ is only considered for $t > 0$.